 One of the unique things about 52 Lives is that 100 per cent of what people give goes directly to the person in need, something made possible with the support of our corporate partner Gala Bingo.

-52 Lives works with thousands of children every year as part of our School Kindness Project.
+52 Lives works with thousands of children every year as part of our School of Kindness.
 Each week, we visit a different school to run Kindness Workshops.
 These workshops aim to empower children by helping them realise that the little choices they make every day can make a big difference to the world.
-The School Kindness Project is funded with prize money from the Clarins Woman of the Year Award, won by 52 Lives founder Jaime Thurston in 2016.
+The School Kindness Project was launched with prize money from the Clarins Woman of the Year Award, won by 52 Lives founder Jaime Thurston in 2016, and is now supported by the Community Fund.

-Find out more in our School Kindness section.
+Find out more about our School of Kindness

 52 Lives was launched by founder Jaime Thurston in November 2013.
 It began as a Facebook page that she set up as a way for her friends and family to help people.
 It has since grown into a global network of almost 100,000 kind people who follow our weekly requests on Facebook, Twitter, or via our email newsletter.
 We have been lucky enough to gain the support of 52 celebrities, and are regularly featured in the press.